 When I first started working on my goals there was absolutely some resistance to setting them.
 I wanted to ACHIEVE my goals so what would happen if I didn’t?
 I would feel like a failure.
 I would feel like I didn’t work hard enough.
 I wouldn’t want to set new goals or I’d set goals that were too easy and didn’t result in any growth – just sustainment (which can totally be a goal but mine were about growth at that point)!

 How do you know your long term marketing goals are going to work?

 The best goals are those that are aligned with a plan to achieve them.
 This isn’t a trick.
 And I know how easy this sounds on paper.
 But the entire purpose of having a marketing plan is to achieve your goals.
 Without setting goals you are throwing things at your business to see what might stick not really knowing what will or understanding why some do and some don’t.

 You should align your goals with your efforts.

 For example, you may want to begin attributing prospects to something called a ‘Lead Source’ (where did they first enter your tracking).
 This is a great way to see which channel or lead source is leading to paying customers.
 Think about social media (e.g. LinkedIn, Instagram), email lists (e.g. download opt-in, webinar attendee), podcast guest offer, online ads, speaking engagement (in-person or virtual).
 Setting up something like this will help you find the most lucrative channels to spend your time.

-If you need help building out your marketing plan, I’m running a free webinar to show you the five steps I use to build my own marketing plan (and one I use for my clients).
-You get the template, a detailed guide, and of course it’s LIVE so you can ask questions specific to your business.
+If you need help building out your marketing plan, I’m running a free webinar to show you the first step I use in building out a marketing plan for my clients – target audience research.
+Click below to learn more.